The Neutrino Opacity of Neutron Star Inner Crust: Results

-In figure~\ref{fig:absorption} we show the ``Absorption of the system'' for the different thermodynamical configurations.
-We can see there that as the proton fraction decreases, the absorption decreases as well.
-For every proton fraction studied, the absorption peak falls rapidly for temperatures higher than $T=0.8\,\text{MeV}$, and it is about $1/4$ of the peak absorption at $T=0.5\,\text{MeV}$.
-The reason why as the proton fraction is reduced, so does the absorption can be understood in this way: the backbone structure is due to the proton long-range Coulomb interaction.
+In figure~\ref{fig:absorption} we show the \emph{opacity peak} for the different thermodynamic configurations.
+We can see there that as the proton fraction decreases, the opacity decreases as well.
+For every proton fraction studied, the opacity peak falls rapidly for temperatures higher than $T=0.8\,\text{MeV}$, and it is about $1/4$ of the opacity peak at $T=0.5\,\text{MeV}$.
+The system opacity goes down as the proton fraction is reduced because the backbone structure is due to the proton long-range Coulomb interaction.
 When there is one neutron for each proton ($x = 0.5$), the neutron structure follows almost identically that of the proton backbone.
 However, as the neutron proportion rises, the neutron structure is smeared out and its long range correlation begins to vanish.
 This effect can be seen in the cluster distribution for $x = 0.2$, where we have many isolated neutrons, that are the embedding neutron gas.
-These characteristics affect the inhomogeneities that appear in $x = 0.5$, suppressing its long range absorption.
+These characteristics affect the inhomogeneities that appear in $x = 0.5$, suppressing their long range opacity.

 From figure~\ref{fig:large_mass} we can see that even for very high temperatures ($T = 2.0\,\text{MeV}$) a large cluster appears for every proton fraction.
 This large structure is the \emph{Generalized Nuclear Pasta}, that is responsible for the long range interaction.
 The reason why the opacity gets drastically depressed as the temperature rises therefore is not because the large cluster disappears, but because of structural changes.